Francisco Zumaqué

 Francisco Zumaqué Gómez (born 18 July 1945) is a Colombian musician and composer of rich Colombo-Caribbean rhythms.
 Defined as a contemporary musician with great part of his compositions oriented to Electroacoustic music, doing important research that contributed in the creation of new rhythms mixing traditional Colombian music with orchestral compositions.
 His music is considered avant-garde and refreshing, bright, flexible and with a personal worrisome of his cultural mark, all of these are reflected in several compositions that were a hit and are part of Colombian musical history.
 His compositions include symphonies, chamber music, vocals and works for non-conventional musical groups.

-His great hit "Colombia Caribe" gave him national recognition and put him in a privileged position in most Latin American countries.
+The single "Colombia Caribe" received significant airplay and led to increased visibility for the artist across several Latin American countries.